cogneon/lernos-ai/en/src/1-9-ai-and-society.md

 - **Training material**: It is not always possible to trace which material an AI was trained on.
 Depending on the training material, an AI generates distortions in the analysis process (e.g. with regard to gender or other characteristics) and even political "beliefs".

 - **Results**: Transparency of AI systems is crucial for trust and accountability.
-What happens in the black box [[https://blog.iao.fraunhofer.de/erklaerbare-ki-das-geheimnis-der-blackbox-lueften/](https://blog.iao.fraunhofer.de/erklaerbare-ki-das-geheimnis-der-blackbox-lueften/)]between a prompt and the output, especially when automated decisions are made based on AI responses.
+What happens in the black box between a prompt and the output, especially when automated decisions are made based on AI responses.
 With today's AI systems, it is not possible to understand how the result comes about.
 Research in the field of ["Explainable AI"](https://de.wikipedia.org/wiki/Explainable_Artificial_Intelligence) promises to remedy this situation.

 **Reflection questions:**